rcemper/WSockClientMicroSV/README.md

 - NOTICE: ALL SCRIPTS ARE TESTED FOR LINUX ONLY !

 May 26, 2020 - rcc
-There are enhaced scripts suitable & tested for Linux & Windows available here
+There are enhanced scripts suitable & tested for Linux & Windows available here
 https://github.com/rcemper/WSockClientMicroSV/blob/master/READMEwindows.MD